 U.S.-trained Cuban exiles invade their homeland during the botched Bay of Pigs in a failed attempt to overthrow dictator Fidel Castro.
 Soon after his inauguration, President John.
-F. Kennedy authorizes the plan, which comes to be known as the Cuban Missile Crisis.
+F. Kennedy authorizes the plan.
 When the 1,400 exiles land at the Bay of Pigs on Cuba's southern coast, they come under a swift counterattack by 20,000 Cuban troops and the invasion ends April 19, with nearly all of the exiles surrendering and 100 dead.
 Two months later, the prisoners begin to be released in exchange for $53 million worth of medicine and baby food.

 READ MORE: All the Way the Bay of Pigs Invasion Failed

 The landmark Civil Rights Act of 1964 becomes law, signed by President Lyndon B. Johnson, and outlawing discrimination based on race, sex, religion, color or national origin.
 The act also creates the Equal Employment Opportunity Commission to enforce federal job discrimination laws.
 One immediate effect of the act: an end to segregated facilities requiring Black Americans and Mexican-Americans to use only designated areas.